hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 Sticky solid, gets displaced like GOO.
 Will dissolve if there are no surrounding web particles.
 Draws "connections" like SOAP bubbles.
 If BIRD, ANT or BEE touches WEB it instantly turns into WEB (ctype BEE, BIRD, etc...) and can be eaten by SPDR.
 Captured prey will be freed if their web dissolves.
 WEB slows down liquids and powders with weight < 50.
 Above 500 C it instantly ignites.

+## SFLD (Superfluid)
+Evaporates into NEON at 27.102 K, likes to "flow" along solids.
+Suffers no loss, air drag or diffusion, and has max thermal conductivity.